QuantSysBio/aSPIRE/README.md

 Please make sure to follow exactly the instructions given above.
 As an input, the user must have:
 - inSPIRE final assignments in `data/inSPIRE`
 - protein sequences in `data/sequences`
-- Furthermore, you will need MS `.raw` files and access to a Windows machine that has [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view) installed.
+- Furthermore, you will need MS `.raw` files and access to a Windows machine that has [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view) installed. **You do not need to copy the .raw files to your laptop where you are executing *aSPIre*!**

 The output of *aSPIre* is:
 - table of PSMs in `.ssl` format and list of unique identified peptides in `.fasta` format - this is the input for Skyline
 - quantification results that can be found in the `results/protein_name` folder.
 They entail a list of assigned and quantified peptides (`finalKinetics.csv`) as well as plots showing the kinetics at intermediate and final processing steps (`plots/` subfolder)

 ### Snakemake and Conda
-*aSPIre* relies on [Conda](https://docs.conda.io/en/latest/) and Snakemake.
+The following instructions need to be **executed oncy once to set up *aSPIre***.
+Once this is done, you can directly progress to the execution for any further runs. *aSPIre* relies on [Conda](https://docs.conda.io/en/latest/) and Snakemake.
 In order to install Conda, click on this [link](https://docs.conda.io/en/latest/miniconda.html) and follow the installation guidelines for your respective operating system.
 After installing Conda, you need to install Snakemake.
 The Snakemake installation procedure is described [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).